-HEAL SPotlight: The Town of Big Stone Gap, Virginia
+HEAL Town SPotlight: Big Stone Gap, VA

-The Town of Big Stone Gap joined the HEAL Campaign in April 2017 after Tammy Grimes, the Town’s Director of Parks and Recreation, heard about the program at the Fall 2016 Virginia Municipal League Conference.
+The Town of Big Stone Gap joined the HEAL Campaign in April 2017 after Tammy Grimes, the Town’s Director of Parks and Recreation, heard about the program at the fall 2016 Virginia Municipal League Conference.
 Inspired to take on a new initiative to bring healthier options to Town residents, Ms. Grimes brought the resolution to the Town Councilmembers.
 Through the adoption of the HEAL resolution, the Town reinforced its commitment to health and well-being and resolved to 1) improve residents' access to affordable and nutritious foods and 2) improve municipal workplace wellness activities.

 Municipal workers are also encouraged to use the greenbelt path on lunch breaks or to conduct walking meetings—a healthy alternative to keep workers up and active throughout the day.
 This is a component of the Town’s workforce wellness strategy that is working to further wellness goals among Town staff members.
 Strategies include a program to provide discounted gym memberships to municipal staff and a new initiative to encourage regular walking meetings for Town Council meetings.

 In October 2018, the Town was awarded Gold level recognition for these impressive milestones.
 Moving forward, the Town hopes to continue advancing its HEAL agenda through new policies and practices that will help the Town offer healthier options to residents.
 Whether the community is participating in an annual 5-K Glow Run along the greenbelt, working out at a weekly Zumba class, or learning about healthy food choices at a municipal staff training—the Town is facilitating its health and wellness goals in new and innovative ways that provide a convenient and more accessible path to healthy behavior change for all.